ICO Audit & Assurance has been saved

 Smart contract assurance

-Provide assurance on smart contract code and language to ensure code is technically correct and the language is legally correct.
+Provide assurance on smart contract code and language to ensure code is technically correct and the language correct.

 Digital wallets & key management assurance